speced/bikeshed/README.md

 * "property-index" for the table summarizing all properties defined in the spec
 * "logo" for the W3C logo
 * "copyright" for the W3C copyright statement
+* "warning" for the relevant spec warning, if one was indicated in the metadata.

 As well, there are a few textual macros that can be invoked to fill in various small bits of information, written as [FOO].